JSuhas123/TFT-Gym/DEPLOYMENT.md

 ## ✅ Ready for Production!

-Your Thrust Fitness website is now optimized and ready for deployment with:
+Your Thrust Fit Tribe website is now optimized and ready for deployment with:
 - ⚡ Fast video loading
 - 🔄 Unlimited page refreshes
 - 📱 Mobile-optimized